-- (a) Odd-numbered year not later than midnight Pacific standard time 120 calendar days following its commencement.
-Any legislative action taken after midnight Pacific standard time on the 120th calendar day is void, unless the legislative action is conducted during a special session convened by the Governor. - (b) Even-numbered year not later than midnight Pacific standard time 45 calendar days following its commencement.
-Any legislative action taken after midnight Pacific standard time on the 45th calendar day is void, unless the legislative action is conducted during a special session convened by the Governor. - 2.
-Special session not later than midnight Pacific standard time 20 calendar days following its commencement.
-Any legislative action taken after midnight Pacific standard time on the 20th calendar day is void. - Sec.
+- Sec.
 2. 1.
-[The] Except as otherwise provided in subsection 2, the sessions of the Legislature shall be [biennial,] annual, and shall commence on the [1st Monday of February following the election of members of the Assembly, unless the Governor of the State shall, in the interim, convene the Legislature by proclamation.

-2. The Legislature shall adjourn sine die each regular session not later than midnight Pacific standard time 120 calendar days following its commencement.
-Any legislative action taken after midnight Pacific standard time on the 120th calendar day is void, unless the legislative action is conducted during a special session convened by the Governor.] first Monday of:
+The sessions of the Legislature shall be [biennial,] annual, and shall commence on the 1st Monday of February, [following the election of members of the Assembly,] unless the Governor of the State shall, in the interim, convene the Legislature by proclamation. - 2.
+The Legislature shall adjourn sine die each regular session held in an odd-numbered year not later than midnight Pacific [standard time 120 calendar days following its commencement.] time at the end of the 120th consecutive calendar day of that session, inclusive of the day on which that session commences.
+Any legislative action taken after midnight Pacific [standard time on] time at the end of the 120th consecutive calendar day of that session is void, unless the legislative action is conducted during a special session convened by the Governor.